dittoeth/docs/docs/blog/refresh.md

 ---

-These upgrades were audited in various private and public Code4Arena and Codehawks contests.
+These upgrades were audited in various private and public Code4Arena and Codehawks [audits](/audits).
 You can start using DittoETH with these features now.
 Stay tuned for our upcoming incentives program for those who use DittoETH.

 -Ditto